 5. Bitter melon

 Also known as bitter gourd, bitter melon gets its name from its taste.
-It’s a bitter tropical vine from the gourd family and closely related cucumber, zucchini, squash, and pumpkin.
+It’s a bitter tropical vine from the gourd family and is closely related to cucumber, zucchini, squash, and pumpkin.

-It has traditionally been used in traditional Chinese medicine for the treatment of various conditions including, including pneumonia, psoriasis, diabetes, and kidney disease.
+It has traditionally been used in traditional Chinese medicine for the treatment of various conditions, including pneumonia, psoriasis, diabetes, and kidney disease.

 Bitter lemon has been shown to mimic insulin effects helping normalize blood sugar and treat diabetes.

 It may also help reduce respiratory infections like pneumonia, fight inflammation, fight cancer, boost immunity, lower menstrual irregularities, and treat skin infections such as scabies, eczema, and psoriasis.

 Use bitter melon juice as a substitute for lime or lemon juice in any recipe.
 Adding bitter melon to a smoothie will also help mask its distinct flavor.

 Bitter melon can be a great way to add texture and sweetness to a salad.
 Chop or cut slices of bitter melon, and top your greens with them.
 You can also take bitter melon in a savory direction and add it as an ingredient in Asian-style salads.

 Bitter melon is the main ingredient in Thai soups, where it adds savory flavor and pops of color.
 The taste can be overpowering if eaten alone, but when cooked in soups with other ingredients—such as mushrooms, eggplant or beans—it’s easily pa